Last updated on May 24th, 2018

 It was very difficult then to make pilgrimage trip to Nepal from Bhutan.
 So it’s said that Chorten Kora was built as an alternative Stupa of offering for Bhutanese.
-Its architectural design is suppose to resemble Boudhanath Stupa of Nepal.
+Its architectural design is suppose to resemble the great Boudhanath Stupa of Nepal.

 During annual Chorten Kora Tshechu, hundreds of people from Tawang will gather to circumambulate Chorten Kora and then pay respect to their Princess.
 She has entered this chorten alive to remain under meditation on behalf of all sentient beings.